mmtree/make_figures_for_publication_tutorial/Tutorial 1 - basics/README.md

 ## Step 2 &ndash; Import subfigures into Inkscape and create figure panel

-Inkscape tutorial in the file
+Inkscape tutorial is in the file

     demo_panel.svg

- covers how to import .pdfs into Inkscape and create a figure panel.
+stored in the folder Tutorial 1 - basics/figures.
+This file must be opened using Inkscape and covers how to import .pdfs into Inkscape and create a figure panel.